stevepryde/kevlar/README.md

 This crate should be considered experimental for the foreseeable future and later versions will very likely contain breaking changes.

-Stability is planned for v1.0, if/when I get there.
+Stability is planned for v1.0 onwards.
+Until then, expect breakages.